TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ![ACF](images/regime switching model estimation/acf prices.png)

-To estimate our regime-switching model, we want to remove this seasonality and work with a de-seasonalised series.
+To estimate our regime-switching model, we want to remove this seasonality and work with a deseasonalised series.
 Following the classical decomposition inspired by the methodology of Lucia & Schwarz (2002), we express the (log) spot price as:

 $$
 \log(\text{Price}_t) = S_t + X_t